-- 1. The University recognizes that Victims/Survivors may require different services, resources, and supports at different stages of their recovery process.
-Accordingly, the University is committed to providing support mechanisms and treating each individual with compassion. - 2.
-A member of the University Community who has been subjected to Sexualized Violence may choose to disclose the experience by confiding in another member of the University Community.
+1. The University recognizes that Victims/Survivors may require different services, resources, and supports at different stages of their recovery process.
+Accordingly, the

+University is committed to providing support mechanisms and treating each individual with compassion.

+- 2. A member of the University Community who has been subjected to Sexualized Violence may choose to disclose the experience by confiding in another member of the University Community.
 This is a Disclosure.
 A Disclosure is not the same as a Report under section V of this Policy.
 A Disclosure normally does not initiate an investigation or other process.
 To initiate a process, an incident of Sexualized Violence must be reported to the Sexualized Violence Prevention and Response Manager. - 3.
 The University will support University Community members in Disclosing or Reporting incidents of Sexualized Violence.
-People may choose one or more of the following options: - (a) Disclosing to one or more members of the University Community; - (b) Reporting to the University as set out below in section V(3); - (c) Reporting to the police anonymously through a third party arrangement; - (d) Reporting directly to the police. - Individuals who Disclose or Report Sexualized Violence will be given access to support services available on campus or supported in accessing services in the community.

-- 5. Assistance will be provided to Victims/Survivors by working with them to determine the level of support, workplace and/or academic accommodations, as well as providing referrals to counseling and medical care or other services as required/requested.
+People may choose one or more of the following options: - Disclosing to one or more members of the University Community; - b.
+Reporting to the University as set out below in section V(3); - c.
+Reporting to the police anonymously through a third party arrangement; - d.
+Reporting directly to the police. - 4.
+Individuals who Disclose or Report Sexualized Violence will be given access to support services available on campus or supported in accessing services in the community. - 5.
+Assistance will be provided to Victims/Survivors by working with them to determine the level of support, workplace and/or academic accommodations, as well as providing referrals to counseling and medical care or other services as required/requested.
 Student Development will provide support for Students, and Human Resources will provide support for employees.
 Detailed information about on and off campus supports is provided on the TRU website. - 6.
 Support for the Victim/Survivor may include on-campus safety planning provided by the University.
 Off-campus safety planning may be available from community partners. - 7.
 Victims/Survivors need only disclose their experience to seek support and will not be required or pressured to make a formal Report to University authorities or the police.
 In some cases, where campus or community safety is at risk the University may need to take some action without the Victim/Survivor's consent, including investigating the incident pursuant to this Policy.
 If this is necessary individuals affected will be fully informed and supported at every step of any process. - 8.
-Members of the University Community who receive a Disclosure are required to contact the Sexualized Violence Prevention and Response Manager. - 9.
+Members of the University Community who receive a Disclosure are required to contact the Sexualized Violence Prevention and Response Manager.
+The purpose of contacting the Sexualized Violence Prevention and Response Manager is for the office to collect statistics on Disclosures and to determine that support and resources were provided after the initial disclosure.
+The name of the person who made the Disclosure does not need to be provided to the office unless campus or community safety is at risk. - 9.
 The University is committed to supporting members of the University Community who are accused of Sexualized Violence under this Policy.
 The University will facilitate the Respondent's access to a support person.